 My outbound flight from Los Angeles to Singapore routed through Seoul and the return flight routed through Tokyo.
-Both flights were operated by a Boeing 777-300ER (77W).
+Both flights were operated by Boeing 777-300ERs (77W).
 Having never flown Singapore Airlines Business Class before, I decided to use my KrisFlyer miles to upgrade my outbound leg to business class.
-I’ll have a full review of Singapore Airlines Business Class up soon.
+You can click here to read my full review of that flight.

 Singapore Airlines Premium Economy Class

 Singapore Airlines Premium Economy Class passengers receive the following benefits:

 - A more spacious seat in a dedicated cabin.

 On their Boeing 777-300ER fleet, Singapore Airlines Premium Economy has its own dedicated cabin aft of the main business class cabin.
 The premium economy class cabin has 28 seats in a 2-4-2 layout.
 The cabin itself is pretty bland but the seats are classy with stitched leather and orange accents.